Blaine Robison, M.A.

 Call for the Elders.
 In apostolic times the elders were those appointed to care for the local congregation.
 They were not "preachers" per se but more like the first deacons.
 They had both administrative responsibilities and ministry duties.
 The qualifications of the elders were basically that of having a good reputation, being full of the Spirit and full of wisdom.
 The assumption is that the elders would have the compassion to respond to human need, the spiritual wisdom to determine the relevance of sin to the malady, and the willingness to pray for healing while trusting in the sovereign care of God.

 Pray in faith.
 Those praying must pray in faith (Mark 11:24; Heb 11:6).
 The prayer of faith is not based upon a special revelation.
-It is praying with a confident trust in the providential care of a loving God (Matt 8:5-10; Mark 5:28, 34).
+It is praying with a confident trust in the providential care and goodness of a loving God (Matt 8:5-10; Mark 5:28, 34).
 The prayer of faith is expressed in obedience.
 Many times Yeshua asked people to do some physical act to receive healing (Matt 8:13; Mark 2:11; John 9:6-7, 35-37).
 The prayer of faith is also grounded in the Word of God and the inspiration of the Holy Spirit (Rom 8:26f; Eph 6:18; Jude 1:20).

 Pray with Persistence.
 By definition the prayer of faith is also persistent prayer, that is, praying until the Lord answers (Matt 15:22-28; Mark 10:47-52).
 Healing may be instantaneous or it may be gradual.
 If full healing doesn't take place at the first request, then prayer should be repeated until God answers (Matt 7:7-11; Luke 18:1; Eph 6:18).